Prehabilitation and Rehabilitation

 Months 3 – 6 are the cherry on top as far as rehabilitation goes.
 While it may seem as though the dog is back to normal, it is very important to continue monitoring them for any signs that their tissues aren’t strengthening symmetrically or fully.
 Owners are coached on how to monitor their animals for small asymmetries or movement patterns in their own animals specific case, to help pick up early signs of trouble.
 This helps to reduce the likelihood of long term development of osteoarthritic changes that are common when surgical procedures have occurred.
 Typically at this stage home exercises should be part of normal daily life, with lifestyle changes well integrated to help the animal continue well into their older years.
 I always aim to make these lifestyle factors and exercises as easy to integrate into daily life as possible, which makes it significantly more likely that they will be maintained through the animals lifetime.

-Aka – Things to do with every puppy to give them the best chance of a long and physically strong life.
+The best way to avoid IVDD in your Dachshund puppy!
+AKA – Things to do with every puppy to give them the best chance of a long and physically strong life.

 Is there anything cuter than a puppy?
 Yes!
 A Chondrodystrophic puppy!